What Is Antisocial Behavior? Exploring ASPD

 Antisocial personality disorder (ASPD) is a mental health condition that may include challenges with morality, drug and alcohol use, risky or criminal behavior, and difficulty connecting emotionally, or empathetically, with others.
 People with ASPD may ignore the rights and feelings of others in their peer group, fail to show guilt and remorse, or manipulate others for personal gain.
 They may use charming behaviors, and/or lie, to form initial connections.

-Antisocial personality disorder is a mental health condition and is not about being anti-social, shy, or a having preference not to socialize.
+Antisocial personality disorder is a mental health condition and is not about being anti-social, shy, or having a preference not to socialize.
 ASPD may significantly affect the lives of those who experience it, the people who care about them, and, at times, the general public.

-The onset of ASPD
+The onset of Antisocial Personality Disorder (ASPD)

 Males are generally more likely than females to be diagnosed with antisocial personality disorder, with three males diagnosed for every female.
 In many cases, signs of ASPD will appear in adolescence or early childhood, although the disorder cannot be diagnosed until an individual is over 18.
 While it may have the same characteristics as other mental health conditions, such as oppositional defiant disorder (ODD) and conduct disorder (CD), ASPD comes with antisocial behaviors that distinguish it from other behavior and personality disorders.
 To be diagnosed with ASPD, those affected must show signs of a conduct disorder or trauma before age 15.